 Prabhas REACTED LIKE THIS After Watching Shahid Kapoor's 'Kabir Singh' Trailer!

 A few days ago, the makers of Kabir Singh released the trailer featuring Shahid Kapoor and Kiara Advani.
 The film is an official remake of Vijay Deverekonda's Telugu blockbuster 'Arjun Reddy'.
-When the trailer dropped, Shahid's intense avatar receives praises from the netizens.
+When the trailer dropped, Shahid's intense avatar received praises from the netizens.

 Even Vijay Deverakonda tweeted the trailer and wrote, "Kabir Singh!
 Sending my love and best wishes to my men @imvangasandeep, @ShahidKapoor & the lady @Advani_Kiara."
 Recently, yet another superstar from the South watched the trailer and this is what he did next.